bobby060/fit2gpx-lightning/README.md

 ```

 ### Running Tests
-Integration tests won't pass unless you download your data
+Integration tests won't pass unless you download your data and move some .fit files to the `test_data/` folder.
+Strava export zip should be named `strava.zip` and Garmin export zip should be named `garmin.zip`.

 ```bash
 # Rust unit and integration tests